 Finally, please try not to die in the Houses of Parliaments this Halloween.
 Under the Coroners Act 1887, dying is illegal in the houses of parliament.
 (DNA, Nov 7, 2007) ‘Anyone whose body is lying 'within the limits of any of the Queen's palaces; or within the limits of any other house where Her Majesty is then residing'.
 Due to the fact that parliament is classed as a royal palace, the convention arises that no parliamentarian dies until they are in an ambulance.
 It looks like no ghosts will be in Parliament to haunt lawmakers this year at least.

 Interested in learning more about the law?
-Check out our courses here.
+Find out The University of Law Courses.